 - GOPSize is equal to 8.
-Each B picture refers to up to 4 preceding pictures in display order
+Each B picture refers to up to 4 preceding pictures in display order within the GOP

 The detailed settings are defined in the attached configuration file s5-vtm-01.cfg.

 8.2.3.6.2.3 S5-VTM-02: Main 10 Profile with fixed Intra every second